-Acknowledgment I acknowledge that I have received and reviewed the Due Process and Grievance procedures of the Northshore Psychological Residency Program.
-I agree to abide by the procedures outlined in this document.
-I have been provided with a copy of the document to keep in my files.
+e red the Due Process and Grievance procedures of ram.
+I agree to abide by the procedures outlined in apy of the document to keep in my files.

 Print Name

 Signature

 Date

 APPENDIX J EEOC AFFIRMATION AND POLICY:

 Northshore Psychological Residency Program, in recognition of its responsibility to its clients, family members, staff and the communities it serves affirms its policy in compliance with all applicable federal, state and local laws to hire qualified applicants and treat employees during their employment without regard to race, color, religion, sex, age, national origin, disability, sexual orientation or any other characteristic protected by law.